visionexploit/vems_2/database/docs/database_design.md

    - A user can have multiple notifications
    - A notification belongs to one user

+8. Students -> Documents (One-to-Many)
+   - A student can have multiple documents
+   - A document belongs to one user

 ## Indexes

 The database uses the following indexes to optimize query performance: